-Using the “works better” zone, we include powerful, details, and performance.
+Using the “works better” zone, we include powerful details and performance.
 For the “sensory appeal” zone, include the words subconscious, taste, and touch/feel.
 When using the “helps you be healthier” zone, include the words reduces, prevents, weight, and mental health.
-Take each of the benefit clusters to inspire a brainstorm of various benefit statements.
+Take each benefit cluster to inspire a brainstorm of various benefit statements.
 Start each functional benefits statement with “I get.”

-- For the “works better” benefit cluster, an example of a functional benefit statement is, “I get a smoking aid that successfully delivers the performance for me to quit smoking.”
+- For instance, the “works better” benefit cluster can drive a functional benefit statement is, “I get a smoking aid that successfully delivers the performance for me to quit smoking.”

 - And, for the “helps you be healthier” benefit cluster, a functional benefit statement is, “I get to control my mental health while quitting smoking.”